AlpinistPanda/catalog_app/README.md

 # Catalog Web Application

-## About
+## Introduction

 This is an application built for a project requirement in Udacity Fullstack Nanodegree program.
 It connects to a database and retrieves a list of items within some categories (sports).
 It features a user login and authentication system.
-If a user logins, he can edit items and add new items.
+If a user logins, he can edit or delete existing items (only if he created it) and add new items.

 ## Files

 project.py --> main file runs flask
 database_setup.py --> sets up the database
-lotsofmenus.py --> populates the database with test data
+some_items.py --> populates the database with test data
 templates --> folder that has html templates

 ## Instructions